BezouwenR/IBMiProgTool/README.md

 vzupka@gmail.com

-This is a NetBeans project.
-The project is not installed, it is ready to use as a Java application in the directory of the project.
+This project is not installed, it is ready to use as a Java application in the directory of the project.
 The application requires Java SE 8 installed in PC.

 User documentation can be found in the subdirectory "helpfiles" and it is also accessible under the menu Help in the running application.